AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 ### Step 1: Proposal Generation

-The objective of this step is to generate initial proposals for potential soma locations by detecting blob-like structures in the image.
-Our proposal generation algorithm consists the following steps:
+The goal of this step is to generate initial proposals for soma locations by detecting blob-like structures in the image.
+The proposal generation algorithm follows these steps:

 <blockquote>
   <p>a.
 Smooth image with Gaussian filter to reduce false positives.</p>
   <p>b.
-Laplacian of Gaussian (LoG) with multiple sigmas to enhance regions where the gradient changes rapidly, then apply a non-linear maximum filter.</p>
+Laplacian of Gaussian (LoG) with multiple sigmas to enhance regions where the gradient changes rapidly, then apply a max filter.</p>
   <p>c.
 Generate initial set of proposals by detecting local maximas.</p>
   <p>d.
 Shift each proposal to the brightest voxel in its neighborhood and reject it if the brightness is below a threshold.</p>
 </blockquote>